creesmithers/pens_and_printers/README.md

 The dataset contains predictors such as week, sales_method, customer_id, number sold, revenue, years_as_customer, number site visits, and state

 ## Methods
-- Uncovered missing revenue data points and corrected through imputation of median values
+- Missing data: Identified missing revenue values and imputed them using the median revenue within each sales_method group (rather than a single global median), since revenue varies substantially by contact method and a group-level median preserves that structure instead of flattening it.
-- Found customer_id fields to have no returning customers and recommended
+- Data quality check: Found no repeat customer_id values in the dataset.
+Flagged this for follow-up rather than treating it as ground truth — it's unclear whether this reflects genuinely one-time purchase behavior or a data entry/tracking issue upstream, and that ambiguity should be resolved before the finding is used to drive a business decision
-- Used one-way ANOVA testing to identify differences in revenue by customer contact methods
+- Statistical Testing: Ran a one-way ANOVA testing to identify differences in revenue by customer contact methods

 ## Results
 Found there to be a statistically significant difference in average revenue by contact method.
 Contact by combination of email + call was higher than just call or email.